AbdellaouiSofiane/personal_blog/README.md

-"# personal blog web site"
+# personal blog web site
 > This is a personal blog web site developped using Python Django.

 ## Requirements